PlasticRanger

 • High flammability is also one of the highlight properties of the PP material.

-• Chemical resistance varies for all the chemicals.
+• Chemical resistance varies for all chemicals.
 It provides excellent resistance with diluted acids, alcohol, and bases—comparatively lower but still good resistance for aliphatic hydrocarbons, ketones, esters, and aldehydes.

 Engaging Read – What is PEEK Material? | Properties of PEEK | Limitations of PEEK | How PEEK is Manufactured? | Applications of PEEK